-All new / transfer students to Gadsden State should submit a VA Semester Enrollment form as part of their Gadsden State VA student file along with providing a copy of the Certificate of Eligibility letter sent to the student by VA indicating approval for benefits.
+All new/transfer students to Gadsden State should provide a copy of the Certificate of Eligibility (COE) letter sent to the student by VA indicating approval for benefits.
 The document may also be accessed through ebenefits.va.gov or vets.gov.

 Students transferring to Gadsden State from a prior college who were already approved and received VA education benefits should also complete the Request for Change of Place of Training form (22-1995 for Veterans) and form 22-5495 for dependents and spouse of a veteran.

 Students must apply for admission, be admitted to Gadsden State and enroll in an approved program of study.
-Disabled veterans attending under VA Vocational Rehabilitation must have a VA authorization from their case manager before benefits may be authorized.
+Disabled veterans attending under Veteran Readiness & Employment (VR&E) must have a VA authorization from their case manager before benefits may be authorized.

 Students approved for VA education benefits must notify Gadsden State’s certifying official each semester after their registration is complete to request submission of an enrollment certification.
 Students under Chapters 31 and 33 must also request authorization of tuition, which is based on the approved percentage of VA benefit coverage.
 Enrollment certifications will be submitted online via VA-Once beginning the day after add/drop ends or as time permits prior to this date.